FoamyGuy/Android_Bluefruit_Playground/readme.md

 Current Known Issues / Todo list:
 * General
-    - Service should finish itself after some time idle
     - pairing activity list of devices should show signal strength icons instead of raw value
-    - exit button in settings activity needs to be hooked up

 * Accelerometer Module
     - Accelerometer activity should hide the ugly webview loading

 * Neopixel Module
-    - Animations can sometimes continue some frames after pressing the stop icon.
-    - Need to provide smaller cpb asset and make a layout for hdpi to fix pixel / selector checks alignment

 If you run across any trouble please make an issue.